 Quarterly reports of the results of the monitoring program will be prepared.
-An annual summary of the monitoring program will also be prepared and will be made available for public review.
+An annual summary

 All fatalities will be documented and reported to the U.S. Fish and Wildlife Service using the Wildlife Response and Reporting System already in use at several wind projects.
 A second raptor fatality will trigger a more intensive field investigation in an attempt to determine the circumstances under which the collision(s) occurred and whether some form of mitigation can be suggested.
 This more intensive field investigation will be developed and implemented in consultation with the Technical Review Committee.